therealzoxide/archdots/README.md

 # dotfiles

-First and foremost these are written for me and the repo is only public because it is easier.
-If you stumble onto this somehow either I shared it with you or I don't know what you're doing here.
-If it isn't you're on your own, everything in here works on all of my computers.
-Some of these config files are just edits of defaults, if credit is not listed then credit goes to the author of the program.
-Commenting is inconsistent, it was either left by other people or likely does not exist.
-Do whatever you want with these files, I don't care as long as you let others use them however they want too if you share them.

-I listed the programs I use below both for my own sake and for anyone who may find this, alongside explanations of them:
+this also includes a few old configs I didnt want to completely delete, feel free to use, future updates to hyprland may break them
+The following software is used in this setup:

 CORE (needed for desktop function, no particular order, DO NOT SKIP ANY OF THESE UNLESS YOU HAVE AN ALTERNATIVE, YOUR SYSTEM WILL NOT WORK):
-hyprland  - hyprland
+sway - sway
 foot - terminal (used to use kitty but got tired of all text being italic and couldn't figure out why it was like that)
 waybar - status bar, not absolutely mandatory
 bemenu - app launcher and power menu (dmenu alternative)
 j4_dmenu_desktop - lets bemenu search desktop entries instead of path
 thunar - file manager
 polkit-gnome - policy kit agent, needed for authentication
-xdg-desktop-portal-hyprland - the xdg desktop portal for hyprland, mandatory for basic functions such as screenshare and clipboard
+xdg-desktop-portal-wlr - the xdg desktop portal for wlroots, mandatory for basic functions such as screenshare
 wl-clipboard - its your clipboard

 UTILITY (recommended to have but will function without, these are my personal choices):